dandavison/etc/variant_classification.ipynb.md

 The combination of sequence data and family disease data contains information about whether mutations are disease-causing.

-If we have a large data set, and we observe a rare VUS mutation in 20 families, and all those families have a high disease incidence, then we need to seriously consider the possibility that the VUS is causal.
+**Intuition**: If we have a large data set, and we observe a rare VUS mutation in 20 families, and all those families have a high disease incidence, then the VUS may be causal.

 So we should:

 1. Take all historical data into account when first releasing results.
-2. Continually revise tjhis classification as we accumulate more sequence data and family disease data.
+2. Continually revise this classification as we accumulate more sequence data and family disease data.